ibm-icpa-coffeeshop/barista-kafka/README.md

 # Coffee Shop demo barista-kafka service

 This microservice provides a event-based implementation of a barista for the Coffee Shop demo using Quarkus and Kafka.
 The barista receives requests for coffee by subscribing to the `orders` topic.
-It fulfils them asynchoronously and publishes to the `queue` topic.
+It fulfils them asynchronously and publishes to the `queue` topic.
 For more information on the Coffee Shop scenario, see [Design and deliver an event-driven, cloud-native application at lightning speed](https://developer.ibm.com/tutorials/accelerator-for-event-driven-solutions/).

 ## Local development

 This project has been developed using [Appsody](https://appsody.dev/).
 This service needs to connect to a Kafka broker, so to develop locally you must start one.
-You can do this using the providing Docker Compose file, with the following command:
+You can do this using the provided Docker Compose file, with the following command:
 ```
 docker-compose up
 ```